wanderer-moe/site/README.md

 ```bash
   pnpm build
 ```

-Netlify is used for hosting the website in production & you can read 'netlify.toml' for more information..
+Netlify used to be used for hosting the site, but cloudflare pages is used instead.
+You can view `netlify.toml` in the root of the repository to see the old netlify configuration which is similar to how it is hosted on pages.

-## Support
+## Support & Help
 For support / general help, you join the [discord server](https://discord.gg/659KAFfNd6)...

 ## License
 Licensed under [MIT](https://mit.dromzeh.dev/).
 wanderer.moe is **not** affiliated with or endorsed by HoYoverse/MiHoYo, all asset files are properties of original owners.